MauritzBT/MOSAIC_WALLS_CORE24/README.md

 # MOSAIC_WALLS_CORE24
 This repository contains the codes for the Mosaic Walls project of the CORE 2024 course at TU Delft.

+Please look at the video Mosaic_Walls_Video_Code, which shows you step by step how to run the code.

 The code should be run in the following way:

 in GitHub: